 Travel insurance can help you recover or limit your losses if unexpected and unforeseen circumstances cause you to cancel or cut short your domestic or international trip.
 The maximum amount you can claim will depend on the policy limits set by your insurer.
 While many comprehensive travel insurance policies have unlimited cancellation cover, there may still be sub-limits and exclusions that will affect the amount you can claim.

-Travel delay cover is separate to cancellation cover as it only covers instances where flight delays require you to pay unexpected, additional expenses for accommodation if you become stranded.
+Keep in mind, travel delay cover is separate to cancellation cover as it only covers instances where flight delays require you to pay unexpected, additional expenses for accommodation if you become stranded.
 Travel insurance can also cover you if you miss out on your already pre-booked accommodation.

 Provided you’re insured by a travel insurance policy with the appropriate cancellation cover, you may be able to receive reimbursement (up to the cancellation benefit limit) for travel costs such as deposits, pre-payments and cancellation charges for: